panpf/zoomimage/docs/scale.md

   default is OneFingerScaleSpec.Default
 * `zoomable.animationSpec: ZoomAnimationSpec`: Animation configurations such as zoom, offset, etc., default is ZoomAnimationSpec.Default
-* `zoomable.limitOffsetWithinBaseVisibleRect: Boolean`: Whether to limit the offset to contentBaseVisibleRect, the default is false
-* `zoomable.containerWhitespaceMultiple: Float`: Add blank space around the container based on multiples of the container size, the default is 0f
-* `zoomable.containerWhitespace: ContainerWhitespace`: The configuration of blank areas around the container has higher priority than containerWhitespaceMultiple, and the default is ContainerWhitespace.Zero
-* `zoomable.keepTransformWhenSameAspectRatioContentSizeChanged: Boolean`: Whether to keep transform unchanged when the contentSize of the same aspect ratio is changed, the default is false
 * `zoomable.disabledGestureTypes: Int`: Configure the disabled gesture type, the default is 0 (no gesture is disabled), and multiple gesture types can be combined using the bits or actions of GestureType